Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 ### Overtime

-* Overtime can work and sometimes is neessary
+* Overtime can work and sometimes is necessary
 * You should however not agree to overtime unless:
 	* You can personally afford it
 	* Its only a short period, eg 2 weeks or less